 - Accounts receivable

 Calculate the accounts receivable in days for the historical using the ratio 365*Average debtor divided by net sales.
-Using the past historical data assume the number of days for the forecasted years.
+The past historical data assumes the number of days for the forecasted years.

 Calculate the inventory in days for the historical using the ratio 365*Average inventory divided by net COGS.
-Using the past historical data assume the number of days for the forecasted years.
+The past historical data assumes the number of days for the forecasted years.

 - Accounts payable

 Calculate the accounts receivable in days for the historical using the ratio 365*Average payable divided by net purchases.
-Using the past historical data assume the number of days for the forecasted years.
+The past historical data assumes the number of days for the forecasted years.

 - Other current liability

-One can calculate the other current liability for the historical as a percentage on the COGS and then you can take an average and assume for the future.
+One can calculate the other current liability for the historical as a percentage of the COGS, and then you can take an average and assume for the future.

-Cash flow statements assess the amount, timing, and predictability of cash-inflows and cash-outflows, and are used as the basis for budgeting and business-planning.
+Cash flow statements assess the amount, timing, and predictability of cash inflows and outflows and are used as the basis for budgeting and business planning.

 It answers the questions:

-- Where the money came (will come) from?
+- Where did the money come (will it come) from?

-Here are some articles that will help you to get more detail about the Financial Modeling basics so just go through the link.
+Here are some articles that will help you to get more detail about the Financial Modeling basics, so go through the link.